 [former] Tabernacle Welsh Independent Chapel, Dogpole, Shrewsbury

-A congregation of Welsh Independents was formed in 1842 and in 1843 were meeting in a room in Howard Street.
+A congregation of Welsh Independents was formed and held their first meeting in a room in Howard Street on 24th July 1842.
 In 1845 they built a chapel, called the Jerusalem Chapel in Seventy Steps, Pride Hill, at a cost of £800, which opened on 25th December 1845.
 By September 1846 the debt on the chapel had been reduced to £450 and by February 1853 it was down to £350.
 After the Jerusalem Chapel ceased to be used for religious purposes in 1862, it was used as a warehouse.
 The building was demolished in the 20th century.
 A site in Dogpole was bought in early 1860 and in 1862 a new chapel, the Tabernacle, was built, as a memorial to the 1662 ejection of the puritan clergy from their livings by the Act of Uniformity.
 The new chapel in Dogpole, which cost £1821, seated about 400 worshippers, and was designed by the Revd.
 Thomas Thomas of Swansea, a noted chapel architect, and built by Mr Treasure.
-It held its first services on 27th April 1662.
+It held its first services on 27th April 1862.
 The chapel was free of debt by 1880 & it was renovated in 1888.
 The Tabernacle was sold in the early 1970s & de-registered as a place of worship in March 1980 & is now used for commercial purposes.
 After 1972 the congregation used Swan Hill Congregational chapel for its services, but this had ceased by 2016.

 For views of the inscriptions, click here.